 We are currently training 5 students (1 Masters, 4 PhDs) and 4 Post-Doctorate researchers.
 Find out more about their research below.

 Stacey’s PhD studies at Massey University investigated the use of lying and activity behaviours as measures of animal health during the ‘transition’ period.
-“These 3-4 weeks before and after calving are when cows are most at-risk of ill-health,” says Stacey.

 Read more about Stacey's research